ubc-library-rc/damage/docs/index.md

 ### But that's not all!

-#### The fcheck module
+#### The damage module

-While *damage* is the standalone piece of software that most people will use, the underlying checking mechanism is available as a Python module called **fcheck** which you can use in your own software.
+While standalone pieces of software are what most people will use, the underlying checking mechanism is available as a Python module also called **damage** which you can use in your own software.

 ## Why would I need this?